Mikalai-Kabzar/phpUnit-test-framework/README.md

 phpUnit test framework

 Run autotests:
-1) phpunit (to run all unit-tests from phpunit.xml file).
+phpunit (to run all unit-tests from phpunit.xml file). or php ./vendor/phpunit/phpunit/phpunit